windmill-labs/windmilldocs/blog/2023-03-16-supabase-authentication/index.md

 can send authenticated requests to the database using said token on the second tab.

 The passing of credentials works a bit differently in the two approaches, so first, create a base "skeleton" app.
-Go to the [Windmill Cloud][app] Home page by click "App" in the top right corner.
+Go to the <a href="https://app.windmill.dev/" rel="nofollow">Windmill Cloud</a> Home page by click "App" in the top right corner.
 Let's add our first component:

 1. Click on "Tabs" in the right-hand panel to add it to the canvas.
 1. Select "invisibleOnView" for the _Tabs Kind_ setting (this will hide the tab row when the app is in